 The altar of the Holy Name in the lower Abbot Islip chapel was designed in 1940 and has both frontal and dorsal.
 A red and gold brocatelle design and one worked in metallic thread were used as dorsals for many years.
 The present red design also has a frontlet in black showing the coat of arms of the Abbot and his rebus (pun on his name).

 The Guild was founded in 1982 by Maureen Jupp, former Canons' Verger, to repair and make new vestments and hangings for the Abbey and for St Margaret’s Church.
 There are now groups working two days a week with several voluntary helpers.
 Six complete ‘sets’ of vestments have recently been made and two more will soon be completed.
 The sets are green, red, blue, black, murrey and white.
 The volunteers also work on repairing albs, cassocks, uniforms and anything else the Abbey requires.
 Frontals for all the various chapels are also made or repaired.
 At present the Guild is making 12 stoles and a new cope for St Margaret’s.
-And work is being done on the Westminster Dragoons guidon (flag) to be hung in St George’s chapel.
+And work has been done on the Westminster Dragoons guidon (flag) now placed in St George’s chapel.

 Photos of many of these items can be purchased from Westminster Abbey Library.